GBCC Behavioral Health

 Signs your job is negatively effecting your mental health

-Consider how often you experience the following asa result of work:
+Consider how often you experience the following as a result of work:

 1. While you are there, you find it hard to feel anything but negative thoughts and emotions.
 You’re easily irritated with your coworkers or boss.